brianquach/five-card-poker-api/README.md

 - **create_user**
     - Path: 'user/create'
     - Method: POST
-    - Parameters: user_name, email
+    - Parameters: name, email
     - Returns: Message confirming creation of the User.
-    - Description: Creates a new User. user_name provided must be unique. email is required because it is main communication method between the user and the game.
+    - Description: Creates a new User. name provided must be unique. email is required because it is main communication method between the user and the game.
-    - Raises: ConflictException if a User with that user_name already exists.
+    - Raises: ConflictException if a User with that name already exists.
+BadRequestException if a name or email is not provided.

 - **new_game**
     - Path: 'game/new'